logzio/logz-docs/_source/logzio_collections/_log-sources/fluentd-docker.md

 ![Integration architecture Fluentd on Docker](https://dytvr9ot2sszz.cloudfront.net/logz-docs/log-shipping/docker_fluentd_draft_hla.png)

 Upon deployment, each container on your host system, including the Fluentd container, writes logs to a dedicated log file.
-Fluentd fetches the log data from this file and ships the data to your Logz.io account, either via an optional proxy sever or directly.
+Fluentd fetches the log data from this file and ships the data over HTTP or HTTPS to your Logz.io account, either via an optional proxy sever or directly.

 </div>
 <!-- tab:end -->